Share

 Most planets form from protoplanetary clouds where the ratio of carbon to oxygen is less than one, and oxygen predominates in the formation process.
 If the accretion disk has a carbon/oxygen ratio greater than one, carbides and graphites condense out far more readily than do silicates, which make up the bulk of more common terrestrial worlds.

-A large carbon world generally has a lower crust or upper mantle of compressed diamond, which conducts heat readily and allows the core of the planet to cool more rapidly than a silicon-rich world with an equivalent mass.
+A large carbon world generally has a crust of graphite and a lower crust or upper mantle of compressed diamond, which conduct heat readily and allows the core of the planet to cool more rapidly than a silicon-rich world with an equivalent mass.
 The cool core can only produce a weak magnetic field, an effect which leads to increased atmospheric loss.

 Carbon planet